eclipse-csi/security-handbook/templates/SECURITY.md

 **Please do not report security vulnerabilities through public issues, discussions, or change requests.**

-Instead, you can report it using one of the following ways:
+Instead, report it using one of the following ways:

 * Contact the [Eclipse Foundation Security Team](mailto:security@eclipse-foundation.org) via email
 * Create a [confidential issue](https://gitlab.eclipse.org/security/vulnerability-reports/-/issues/new?issuable_template=new_vulnerability) in the Eclipse Foundation Vulnerability Reporting Tracker
-* [Optional] Report a [vulnerability](https://github.com/<organization>/<repository>/security/advisories/new) directly via private vulnerability reporting on GitHub
+* <!-- EDIT THIS LINE IF YOUR PROJECT USES GITHUB ADVISORIES; DELETE IT OTHERWISE --> Report a [vulnerability](https://github.com/<organization>/<repository>/security/advisories/new) directly via private vulnerability reporting on GitHub

 You can find more information about reporting and disclosure at the [Eclipse Foundation Security page](https://www.eclipse.org/security/).